How good are you at letting go of what happened in your life? I’m happy to say, I’ve gotten a lot better at letting stuff go over the years.

 While I know my friend is right about having to let it go, it made me realize that letting go when you are still in the middle of the consequences is a lot harder.

-So how do we let go when we are smack bang in the middle of a crisis?
+So how do we let go of what happened when we are smack bang in the middle of a crisis?

-Here are my thoughts (and heads up I am still working through these myself) so there might be a few mixed emotions flying about and a bit more vulnerability than in some of my other posts.
+Here are my thoughts on letting go of what happened (and heads up I am still working through these myself) so there might be a few mixed emotions flying around and more vulnerability than in some of my other posts.

 Deal with the feelings